-Studying Conflict Management
+Graduate Conflict Management

 Admission is based on a combination of many factors, including professional experience, an individual's statement of purpose, past academic study and references.
-Look for the complete list of requirements in the application process, and give yourself several weeks to gather and submit needed documents.

 Tuition reflects premium faculty expertise from across the United States.
-For the 2014-15 academic year, tuition for conflict management courses is approximately $1,230 per credit hour.
-A 3-credit hour course is $3,690 and partial scholarships are available.
+For the 2018-2019 academic year, tuition for conflict management courses is approximately $1,070 per credit hour.
+A 3-credit hour course is $3,210 and partial scholarships are available.
 Payment is due prior to each class or at the start of the term.

 - Master of Arts in Conflict Management (10 courses).
 This is a 30 hour non-thesis or thesis program, requiring students to take the first three courses in succession, followed by a settings-based course, (same as above) and will work with the ICM Academic Director to develop a customized pathway for upper-level study.
 The final stage of the Masters program will require students to apply learning in the context of both a project and externship (non-thesis option) or thesis.

 - Graduate Certificate in Conflict Management (5 courses).
 This academic program consists of 15 hours of coursework.
 The Graduate Certificate in Conflict Management provides students with a core understanding of the principles of conflict management by requiring students to take the first three courses in succession, followed by a settings-based course, and one upper-level course or internship course.

 Next start date: August 2018 or January 2019

 August 2018 Classes

 Spring 2019 Classes